worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0004-01-05-code-smells-exercise.md

 ## Exercise Discussion

 + How many commits?
-+ How easy was it?
-+ Any surprises?
-+ What uncommunicative names did you find?
-+ What duplication did you find?
-+ What magic numbers did you find?
++ How did you improve the code?
++ Did the tests fail?

-Notes: Might want to live code the changes people made as they call them out
+Notes: Might want to look at the code people refer to
+    Have conversation about whether it is correct to change the tests, given we have no requirements
+    Smells covered: uncommunicative names, duplication, magic numbers